Countly/countly-sdk-documentation/getting_started/current.md

 <h1>How to validate your Countly integration?</h1>
 <p>
-  After you have integrated the Countly SDK into your app or website, to the best of your ability, whether you see some data or not in you Countly server, you should normally verify your integration by checking if everything is working as expected, both on your Countly server and your app/website.
+  After you have integrated the Countly SDK into your app or website, to the best of your ability, whether you see some data or not in your Countly server, you should normally verify your integration by checking if everything is working as expected, both on your Countly server and your app/website.
 To have the most optimized verification process we recommend you to go through the following steps